 Real estate investing is one way to accelerate your journey to financial freedom.
 Often times, people associate real estate investing with flipping houses or owning rental properties.
 If this type of investing isn’t for you, don’t dismiss real estate entirely.
-Instead, real estate investment trusts (REITs) might be the solution to your investment portfolio needs.
+Instead, real estate investment trusts (REITs) might be the solution to diversifying your investment portfolio.

 What is a Real Estate Investment Trust?